 The time commitment for a Community Fund Volunteer is approximately 4-5 hours per week for approximately 8 weeks during the months of April and May.
 Site visits are done every other year, and the time commitment is 4-8 hours to perform 1-2 site visits.

-For further information on becoming a Community Fund Volunteer contact Stacey Rein.
+For further information on becoming a Community Fund Volunteer contact Su Marcy.

 Being a Community Fund Volunteer has really opened my eyes to the wonderful resources that are available throughout Ulster County to help families and individuals in need.
 And it’s reassuring to know that my United Way donation has